kslstn/astro-i18n-blog-starter/README.md

 - 🐭 Ultra minimal styling without CSS classes with [new.css](https://newcss.net/) (remove only two lines of code to remove it!)
 - 🔗 `target="_blank"` for external links with [Rehype plugin](https://github.com/rehypejs/rehype-external-links)
 - 😉 Separate favicon for dev server to not get confused between dev and production

+*) This is why the Dutch demo pages have an English header menu; no Dutch menu items were defined.

 Based on the official [blog example](https://github.com/withastro/astro/tree/latest/examples/blog), this setup still has: